Chevrolet Bolt EV Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance prices for a Chevrolet Bolt EV are $1,400 every 12 months for full coverage.
-Comprehensive costs approximately $270, collision costs $516, and liability is $456.
-Liability-only insurance costs around $508 a year, with high-risk driver insurance costing around $3,048.
-Teenage drivers cost the most to insure at $5,330 a year or more.
+U.S. average auto insurance rates for a Chevrolet Bolt EV are $1,400 annually with full coverage.
+Comprehensive costs on average $270, collision costs $516, and liability is $456.
+A policy with just liability insurance costs around $508 a year, with coverage for high-risk drivers costing around $3,048.
+Teen drivers pay the highest rates at $5,330 a year or more.

 Average premium for full coverage: $1,400

-Rates are based on $500 physical damage deductibles, liability limits of 30/60, and includes UM/UIM and medical coverage.
-Prices are averaged for all states and for different Bolt EV trim levels.
+Prices are based on $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes both medical and UM/UIM coverage.
+Estimates are averaged for all U.S. states and for different Bolt EV trim levels.

-For a driver around age 40, Chevrolet Bolt EV insurance rates go from the cheapest price of $508 for a discount liability-only rate to a much higher rate of $3,048 for a driver that may need high-risk insurance.
+For a driver in their 40's, Chevrolet Bolt EV insurance prices go from as cheap as $508 for basic liability insurance to a much higher rate of $3,048 for a high-risk insurance policy.

-Choosing to live in a large city can have significant affects on car insurance rates.
-Rural locations are shown to have more infrequent accident claims than densely populated cities.
+Choosing to live in a large city can make a big difference on auto insurance rates.
+Rural areas have fewer collision claims than larger metro areas.

-The examples above show why anyone shopping for car insurance should compare rates quotes using their specific location and their own driving history, instead of using average rates.
+The ranges above demonstrate why anyone shopping for car insurance should compare rates quotes based on a specific location and their own personal driving habits, instead of making a decision based on price averages.

 Use the form below to get customized rates for your location.